 Health and medicine in Medieval England were very important aspects of life.
 For many peasants in Medieval England, disease and poor health were part of their daily life and medicines were both basic and often useless.
 Towns and cities were filthy and knowledge of hygiene was non-existent.
-The Black Death was to kill 2/3rds of England’s population between 1348 and 1350.
+The Black Death was to kill two thirds of England’s population between 1348 and 1350.

 In 1349, Edward III complained to the Lord Mayor of London that the streets of the city were filthy: